As a trip to Copenhagen can be pricy, knowing free things to do in Copenhagen will be useful for your travel budget.

-I usually use Couchsurfing often when I travel, and I’ve hosted several travelers at my home.
+I often use Couchsurfing when I travel, and I’ve hosted several travelers at my home.

 If you’re traveling to Copenhagen on a budget, why don’t you try and ask for hosting in Copenhagen?

 3. Spot the deer at Dyrehaven

-Dyrehaven, or known as the Deer Park, is a forest park in the North of Copenhagen.
-Although it’s located a bit outside of the capital (20 min train ride), Deer Park is definitely worth visiting.
+Dyrehaven, known as the Deer Park, is a forest park in the North of Copenhagen.
+Although it’s located outside Copenhagen (20 min train ride), Deer Park is definitely worth visiting.

 Deer Park is an excellent place to go cycling, walking, running, and having a picnic with your family or friends.

-You can see deers roaming around freely in this park, so it’s amazing to spot them.
+You can see deers roaming around freely in this park, so it’s incredible to spot them.

 Tips: Going with a bike would be fun, but walking around the whole park only takes about 2 to 3 hours.